SandiSuran/carpoolapp/README.md

         React

 ## How to Use
-In root folder execute dotnet run command
+First In root folder execute "dotnet ef database update" to seed and create a database Second execute "dotnet run" command,
 This will start both server and client.